 Hygienic Debris Disposal

 This is really the pain point I have with bagless vacuums.
 Many manufacturers falsely claim that their dustbins release debris “with the push of a button,” or some such nonsense.
 I have never owned a bagless vacuum that didn’t require me to dig in the dustbin to get out tangled up hair and dust.
+As mentioned before, Dyson has greatly improved on this.

 Bags completely eliminate this problem.
 Miele’s FilterBags automatically seal when you remove them from the vacuum and allow nothing to escape.
 There is no dust cloud from trying to empty a bin into the trash.

-The great thing about the Miele filter system is that it works really well, and swapping out filters and bags is a much cleaner and faster experience than cleaning a bagless dustbin.
+Swapping out filters and bags is a much cleaner and faster experience than cleaning a bagless dustbin.

 The 20 Year Vacuum